sykoram/OsmAnd-ExplorerRS/README.md

 ## Rendering

-- based on UniMap (basings/OsmAnd-custom-map-styles)
+- based on UniMap (basings/OsmAnd-custom-map-styles) and routes.addon.render.xml
 - recommended: More details On
 - less vibrant colors of larger areas (forests,...)